devtron-labs/devtron/docs/reference/glossary.md

 ### Repo

+Abbreviation for "repository".
+It could either signify a Git repo, container repo, or helm repo.

-Abbreviation for "repository" a version control system (like Git) that stores and manages source code and other project assets.
-Once you create a repo, you can add the repo in Applications (choose your app) → App Configuration (tab) → Git Repository → Add Git Repository.
+**Git repo** - A version control system (like Git) that stores and manages source code and other project assets.
+Once you create a git repo, you can add it in Applications (choose your app) → App Configuration (tab) → Git Repository → Add Git Repository.

+**Container repo** - A collection of [container images](#image), e.g., Docker repository.

+**Helm repo** - Also known as chart repo.
+You can add it in Global Configurations.

 ### Rollback